 What Is Functional Upper Eyelid Surgery?

-An individual can receive functional upper eyelid blepharoplasty to minimize and tighten excess eyelid skin, resulting in more natural-looking and youthful eyes.
-Functional upper eyelid surgery can help an individual raise the position of the upper eyelid, reducing or eliminating the appearance of a droopy eyelid.
+As a cosmetic surgery, upper eyelid blepharoplasty focuses on reducing and tightening excess eyelid skin, resulting in more natural, youthful-looking eyes.
+The treatment will raise the position of the upper lid, minimizing or eliminating the appearance of a droopy eye.

-- Overused muscles that strain to lift sagging skin in the upper eyelid area, resulting in excess forehead discomfort
+- Overused muscles that strain to lift sagging skin in the upper eyelid area, resulting in forehead pain.

-- Difficulty to wear glasses and/or contact lenses due to baggy upper eyelids
+- Difficulty wearing glasses and/or contact lenses due to baggy upper eyelids.

-Ptosis refers to drooping of the upper eyelid and causes the upper eyelid to partially cover the pupil.
-As such, an individual who experiences ptosis may appear tired and sleepy and suffer from impaired vision.
+Ptosis refers to drooping of the upper eyelid, and it can cause the lid to partially or completely cover the pupil.
+An individual with ptosis may appear tired and sleepy, but most concerning is the patient’s impaired vision.

 There are two common causes of ptosis: